stratself/arcticons-selfhosted-demo/scripts/README.md

   --checksrc CHECKSRC   Path to the icons directory for checking (only enabled alongside --checkonly flag) --nopreserve          Remove icons after creation
 ```
-## 2. check-icons.py
+## 2. check-appfilter.py

-Validate the JSON category map (`appfilter.json`) and sort alphabetically with the `--sort` flag.
+Validate the JSON category map (`appfilter.json`) and auto-sort entries alphabetically.
 Currently only checks for files with missing category or without a reference.

 If an alert is raised, kindly fix the issue before proceeding.